Welding

 Required Equipment

-Purchase items individually, as needed, or purchase a “welding kit” through our industry partner, Airgas.
-The welding kit option may be purchased in-person at Airgas, or via the Campus Store–this is a good option for students wanting to charge the equipment to their financial aid.
-We recommend using a bucket with an organizer to store your tools in (not included in the kit but can be purchased at a local retailer).
+Purchase items individually, as needed, or purchase a “welding kit” through our industry partner, Industrial Source.
+The welding kit option may be purchased in-person at Industrial Source, or via the Campus Store–this is a good option for students wanting to charge the equipment to their financial aid.

 PPE